BITES AND BODY POSTURE

 DOTTED LINE AFTER AGRICULTURE DOTTED LINE MODERN SWEDES DOTTED LINE MUSCLE DISEASE

 Forward head posture progressively diminishes and then reverses the cervical lordosis by shifting its top end forward over its base, as seen from left to right below.
 The vertical line rotating from a 12:00 position to a 1:00 position shows the long axis of the cervical spine rotating clockwise to support the forward shifting cranium.
 The descent of the upper horizontal line shows the loss of vertical height that accompanies the rotation of the cervical spine.
 The rotation of the lower horizontal line shows the shoulder girdles following the base of the neck anteriorly.
-Because the upper and inner aspects of the scapulae follow the advancing base of the neck more closely than their outer and lower aspects, the scapulae also often rotate inward around a vertical axis, leaving their lower and outer aspects sticking out like wings (winged scapula).
+Because their upper and inner aspects follow the advancing base of the neck more closely than their outer and lower aspects, the scapulae also often rotate inward around a vertical axis, leaving their lower and outer aspects sticking out like wings.

 NORMAL POSTURE FORWARD HEAD POSTURE EXTREME FORWARD HEAD POSTURE